yuya-takeyama/parallel_http/README.md

 ParallelHttp
 ============

-Node.js like non-blocking HTTP client for PHP < 5.3
+Node.js like parallel HTTP client for PHP < 5.3

 License
 -------